What is a cochlear implant?

 Cochlear implants, coupled with intensive postimplantation therapy, can help young children to acquire speech, language, and social skills.
 Most children who receive implants are between two and six years old.
 Early implantation provides exposure to sounds that can be helpful during the critical period when children learn speech and language skills.
 In 2000, the FDA lowered the age of eligibility to 12 months for one type of cochlear implant.

 A cochlear implant requires both a surgical procedure and significant therapy to learn or relearn the sense of hearing.
 As with all surgeries, risks should be weighed and costs considered.
 Not all health insurance covers the expense of a cochlear implant.

 The results of a cochlear implant vary.
-Not everyone performs at the same level with this device and speech-language pathologists and audiologists are frequently involved in this learning process.
+Not everyone performs at the same level with this device and speech-language pathologists and hearing instrument specialists are frequently involved in this learning process.
 Prior to implantation, all of these factors need to be considered.